 It is the policy of the seminary to evaluate seriously student grievances and either resolve the problems brought by the student or make appropriate recommendations to the appropriate office for such resolution.
 Procedures are established below for addressing student grievances in three sections: academic issues, administrative issues, and ethical conduct issues.

 The grievance process described below begins with the completion of a student-initiated application for review, the Student Grievance Form.
-This form may be obtained from Molly St. John or from www.mabts.edu.
+This form may be obtained from www.mabts.edu.
 It is the responsibility of the administrative assistant/professor in the appropriate division of the seminary to coordinate the process for grievance including the scheduling of meetings.